asynkron/protoactor-website/hugo/content/docs/cluster/kubernetes-provider-net.md

 ## How it works?

 Kubernetes provider registers a new member in the cluster by doing modification of labels connected with running pod.
-It adds information about claster name, pod port, member id and all actor kinds supported by the node.
+It adds information about cluster name, pod port, member id and all actor kinds supported by the node.
 Additionaly it spawns actor responsible for cluster monitoring.
-Monitor uses kubernetes api to receive updates about any pod that runs in a namespace.
-Each such change is propagated by using [gossip](gossip.md) to all members.
+Monitor uses kubernetes api to receive updates about any pod change that runs in a namespace.
+Each such change is propagated by using gossip to all members.